Error Code 33

 Cause Likelihood DIY?

-Dirty air filter restricting airflow causing overheating Most common ✓ DIY fix →
+Dirty air filter causing overheating Most common ✓ DIY fix →

 Always turn off the furnace at the power switch or breaker and shut off the gas supply before beginning.
 Do not proceed if you smell gas — leave the area and call your gas company immediately.